BLaZeKiLL/VloxyEngine/Packages/io.codeblaze.vloxyengine/README.md

 ```

 > While UPM is supported via OpenUPM, it is still recommended to add **Vloxy Engine** directly too the project as a package.
-> With source access you would get the maximum control and freedom to tune the engine to you'r use case.
+> With source access you would get the maximum control and freedom to tune the engine to your use case.

 - Make sure the following dependencies are installed, they should be installed **automatically** regardless of the way you install **Vloxy Engine**